biodash/biodash.github.io/content/codeclub/S02E05_tidyverse-intro-part2/index.md

 **What will we go over today**

--   We will continue using *dplyr* package of the *tidyverse* introduced last week.
+-   We will continue using the *dplyr* package, which is part of the *tidyverse* and was introduced last week.
 -   Learn using [`arrange()`](https://dplyr.tidyverse.org/reference/arrange.html) - orders the rows of a data frame by the values of selected columns.
 -   Learn using [`mutate()`](https://dplyr.tidyverse.org/reference/mutate.html) - adds new variables and preserves existing ones.